Normative Feeling: Socially Patterned Affective Mechanisms: Methods

 Description of sensory stimuli:

-\begin{itemize} \item Hunger: How much of the agents bite size(how much you desire to eat) is unfulfilled $Hunger = resource - \mu_{eat}$ \item Injured: how much energy loss was inflicted just from being damaged by sanctions. \item Others near death: ratio of neighbours with less than 1 energy: (likely to die) \item Others near birth: ratio of neighbours with more than 10 energy: (likely to give birth) \item Others being punished: energy lost to punishment by the neighbours of the focal agent. \item D array: The average energy gain/loss in the last 10 steps, this is similar to the model as proposed by \cite{eldar_mood_2016}. \item Others violations: the ratio of those around you violating the norm. \item Dummy: This is an arbitrary fake stimuli that is not causally connected to the world in any way.
+\begin{itemize} \item $S_{hunger}$: How much of the agents bite size(how much you desire to eat) is unfulfilled $S_{hunger} = \mu_{eat} - resource $ \item $S_{injured}$: how much energy loss was inflicted just from being damaged by sanctions. \item $S_{others-near-death}$: ratio of neighbours with less than 1 energy: (likely to die) \item $S_{others-near-birth}$: ratio of neighbours with more than 10 energy: (likely to give birth) \item $S_{others-being-punished}$: energy lost to punishment by the neighbours of the focal agent. \item $S_{energy-gain}$: The average energy gain/loss in the last 10 steps, this is similar to the model as proposed by \cite{eldar_mood_2016}. \item $S_{others-violations}$: the ratio of those around you violating the norm. \item $S_{dummy}$: This is an arbitrary fake stimulus that is not causally connected to the world in any way.
 We introduced this to analyse the dynamics of arbitrary traits and use it as a baseline to compare the other stimuli.

 \end{itemize}